joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 - **Trust nothing silently.** Pipeline success status confirms bytes moved, not that the right bytes moved.
 Binary files are validated against expected magic bytes before downstream processing.
 - **Parameterised linked services.** HTTP linked services are host-agnostic; base URL is passed at runtime via `@{linkedService().p_base_url}` so a single linked service can serve multiple hosts with the same authentication shape.
 - **Identity over secrets.** Data-plane access from Databricks flows through a user-assigned managed identity on the Databricks Access Connector — no SAS tokens, no mounted credentials, no key rotation in the data path.
-- **Physical-logical correspondence.** Each medallion layer maps 1:1 to an Azure Blob container, a Unity Catalog schema, and a schema-level managed location.
+- **Physical-logical correspondence.** Each medallion layer maps 1:1 to an Azure Blob container, a Unity Catalog schema, and a schema-level managed location (or for Bronze, a set of External Volumes).
 The architecture is visible in the storage account.
+- **Layers earn their existence.** Each medallion layer must do meaningful work the previous layer didn't.
+Bronze is exposed via Volumes rather than re-materialised as Delta tables because, at this project's scale, the re-materialisation step adds no value the raw files don't already provide.

 ---